esakal/react-workshop/workshop-guides/1-novice/novice-3.md

 - [ ] show `MessageCreate` component in `app.tsx` only if user is connected
 - [ ] use the `caption` class name in `MessageCreate` to change the div style to `font-size: 12px; background: purple;`

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/4)

 ### Ticket Novice-3.2 (css modules & controlled components)
 > You can continue your work or checkout and continue with branch [novice-3.2](https://github.com/esakal/react-workshop/tree/novice-3.2)